inkybay/order-sdk-php/README.md

 - This SDK is intended **only for Shopify merchants** who have installed the [`InkyBay Product Personalizer`](https://apps.shopify.com/productsdesigner) app
 - Ensure proper server security practices when handling order data
+- Ensure your orders folder has write permission for PHP

 ---